Looking for what to do in Budapest?

 #3.
 Climb to Buda Castle at Night

-While taking a tour of Buda Castle should also probably be on your list of things to do in Budapest, my favorite thing to do at the castle is actually just to climb up to the free-to-enter grounds and enjoy the spectacular view of the Pest side of town set before you.
+While taking a tour of Buda Castle should also probably be on your list of activities in Budapest, my favorite thing to do at the castle is actually just to climb up to the free-to-enter grounds and enjoy the spectacular view of the Pest side of town set before you.

 Pro tip: Combine this with a sunset stroll across the Chain Bridge, ending at the top of Buda Castle just in time to watch the city’s lights turn on.

 #4.
 Tour the Gorgeous Hungarian Parliament